-We are applying our innovative TransCon technologies to build a leading, fully integrated, global biopharmaceutical company and develop a pipeline of product candidates with potential best-in-class profiles to address unmet medical needs.
-We currently have a pipeline of multiple independent endocrinology rare disease, oncology, and ophthalmology product candidates in development.
+We are applying our innovative TransCon technology platform to build a leading, fully integrated biopharma company focused on making a meaningful difference in patients' lives.
+Guided by our core values of patients, science, and passion, we use our TransCon technologies to create new and potentially best-in-class therapies.
+We currently have a pipeline of multiple independent endocrinology rare disease, and oncology candidates in development.
 We are also working to apply our TransCon technology platform in additional therapeutic areas to address unmet medical needs.
-On August 25, 2021, the U.S. Food and Drug Administration (the "FDA") approved TransCon hGH, known by its brand name SKYTROFA® and its international nonproprietary name lonapegsomatropin-tcgd in the U.S. for the treatment of pediatric patients one year and older who weigh at least 11.5 kg (25.4 lb) and have growth failure due to inadequate secretion of endogenous growth hormone.
-In addition, SKYTROFA (lonapegsomatropin), developed under the name TransCon hGH, was granted marketing authorisation by the European Commission ("EC") as a once-weekly subcutaneous injection for the treatment of children and adolescents ages 3 to 18 years with growth failure due to insufficient secretion of endogenous growth hormone on January 11, 2022.
+On August 25, 2021, the FDA approved TransCon hGH, known by its brand name SKYTROFA® and its international nonproprietary name lonapegsomatropin-tegd in the U.S. for the treatment of pediatric patients one year and older who weigh at least 11.5 kg (25.4 lb) and have growth failure due to inadequate secretion of endogenous growth hormone.
+SKYTROFA (lonapegsomatropin), developed under the name TransCon hGH, was granted marketing authorisation by the EC as a onceweekly subcutaneous injection for the treatment of children and adolescents ages 3 to 18 years with growth failure due to insufficient secretion of endogenous growth hormone on January 11, 2022.
+In addition, in November 2023, the European Commission ("EC") granted marketing authorisation to YORVIPATH® (palopegteriparatide), previously developed as TransCon PTH, as a replacement therapy indicated for the treatment of adults with chronic hypoparathyroidism.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-To date, we have focused substantially all of our efforts on our research and development activities relating to our product, TransCon hGH, and our lead product candidates, TransCon Parathyroid Hormone ("TransCon PTH") and its international nonproprietary name palopegteriparatide, TransCon C-Type Natriuretic Peptide ("TransCon CNP"), our product candidates in oncology and ophthalmology and our proprietary TransCon technologies.
-We have also focused significant efforts on the commercialization of TransCon hGH and in planning for the commercialization of TransCon PTH, if approved.
+To date, we have focused substantially all of our efforts on our research and development activities relating to our products, SKYTROFA and YORVIPATH and our product candidates TransCon hGH, TransCon PTH (palopegteriparatide), TransCon C-Type Natriuretic Peptide ("TransCon CNP"), our product candidates in oncology and our proprietary TransCon technologies.
+We have also focused significant efforts on the commercialization of TransCon hGH and in planning for the commercialization of TransCon PTH in the European Union ("EU"), as well as in the United States, if approved.
 We have a limited operating history upon which our shareholders and ADS holders can evaluate our business and prospects.
 Going forward, we may incur significant losses from our operations.
-We had a net loss of \in 583.2 million for the year ended December 31, 2022 and a net loss of \in 383.6 million for the year ended December 31, 2022 compared to \in 883.6 million as of December 31, 2021.
+We had a net loss of €481.4 million for the year ended December 31, 2023 and a net loss of €583.2 million for the year ended December 31, 2022.
+Our total equity was negative by €145.7 million as of December 31, 2023 compared to a positive balance of €263.3 million as of December 31, 2022.
 Neither the net loss nor net profit we have experienced in prior years are necessarily indicative of our future results.